 China and India are the two of the world's oldest civilization and have co-existed in peace for millennia.
 Cultural and economic relations between China and India date back to ancient times.
-The Silk Road not only served as a major trade route between India and China but is also credited for facilitating the spread of Buddhism from India to East Asia.
-During the 19th century China's growing opium trade with the British Raj triggered the first and second Copyright © 2018, Scholarly Research Journal for Humanity Science & English Language wars.
+The Silk Road not only served as a major trade route between India and China Copyright © 2021, Scholarly Research Journal for Interdisciplinary Studies but is also credited for facilitating the spread of Buddhism from India to East Asia.
+During the 19th century China's growing opium trade with the British Raj triggered the first and second wars.
 During the war II, India and China played a crucial role in halting the progress of Imperial Japan.